Sourav1000888/FAQ/README.md

 👉 This project solves that using semantic search instead of keyword matching.

 📊 Datasets Used
-1️⃣ Finance Dataset form kaggle
+1️⃣ Finance Dataset form kaggle <br>
-2️⃣ Programming Dataset from kaggle
+2️⃣ Programming Dataset from kaggle <br>
-3️⃣ Insurance Dataset from kaggle
+3️⃣ Insurance Dataset from kaggle <br>

 🗄️ SQL Database Usage
 The project uses SQL database to store and manage FAQ data.